LukeFerris/origin-react-vertical-website/README.md

 import HeroApp from './landingPageComponents/HeroApp';

 // HeroStandard
 // A hero image, headline text and tag line.
 Perfect as an introduction to non landing page sites where no signup box is required.
+Should appear at the top of the container component.
 // Parameters:
 // - mainHeading: 1-4 words
 // - subHeading: 30-50 words that act as a page description.